What is a Business Plan?

 Quickly & easily complete your business plan: Download Growthink’s Ultimate Business Plan Template and finish your business plan & financial model in hours.

 Partners also want to see a business plan, in order to determine whether it is worth partnering with your business.
-Establishing partnerships often requires time and capital, and companies will be more likely to partner with your venture if they can read a detailed explanation of your company.
+Establishing partnerships often requires time and capital, and companies will be more likely to partner with your venture if they can read a detailed information about your company.

 15. To Position Your Brand